Variables are entities that can be used throughout an automation to collect information to:

 Depending on the selected source, a Path (Figure 4 - 2) field is also required.
 This field is shown for:

 - Studio - use the variable name as defined in the Studio flow context.

 - Workspace - while an agent interacts with Talkdesk Workspace, apps publish some variables on this source.
-Please check the table below to find which variables are currently being exposed.
+Please check each product documentation to know which variables they're exposing.

 - Active Panel - use the variable as defined in the active panel flow.

 Besides the required fields, it is possible to add a default value for a variable so that it starts with that value (Figure 4 - 1).
 This value is only of type string, so if you insert another type such as an array, object or others, the value will be considered to be a string.